MarekCichy/CV/README.md

 ### Projects
 - <a href="https://github.com/MarekCichy/pt-br-classifier">PT/BR Classifier</a>, classifying Portuguese texts according to their variety (European or Brasilian Portuguese)
 - <a href="https://github.com/MarekCichy/isitnsfw_bot">NSFW-bot</a>, Tweepy-based tweetbot consuming several image classification APIs
-- Pyster, script for automated posting on an invite-only forum powered by pyautogui. (to be uploaded till end of August)
+- <a href="https://github.com/MarekCichy/pyster">Pyster</a>, a script for automated posting on an invite-only forum.

 ### Articles on ML and Python
 - <a href="https://medium.com/@marekkcichy/does-ai-have-a-dirty-mind-too-6948430e4b2b">Does AI have a dirty mind, too?</a>